 * Select titles from the most famous book club of all time

 You can tell a lot about a person by the titles they have on their bookshelves.
 And when they have their own book club, you can get insight on what they might be like as, oh I don’t know…President of the United States?
-Buzz is building for Oprah to run for president.
-That’s why this list of some of Oprah’s recommended book club reads is so timely.
+While buzz was building for Oprah to run for president, the TV mogul has shot down rumors that she’s running for the top job.
+Still, her impact and influence on the country is undeniable.
+That’s why this list of some of Oprah’s recommended book club reads continues to be so timely.

 1. A Lesson Before Dying

 From the author of A Gathering of Old Men and The Autobiography of Miss Jane Pittman comes a deep and compassionate novel about a young man who returns to 1940s Cajun country and visits a black youth on death row for a crime he didn’t commit.
 Together they come to understand the heroism of resisting.
 This was the winner of the National Book Critics Circle Award.

 2. Wild: From Lost to Found on the Pacific Crest Trail

 At 22, Cheryl Strayed thought she had lost everything.
 In the wake of her mother’s death, her family scattered, and her own marriage was soon destroyed.
 Four years later, with no experience or training, driven only by blind will, she would hike more than a thousand miles of the Pacific Crest Trail from the Mojave Desert through California and Oregon to Washington State—and she would do it alone.
 Told with suspense and style, sparkling with warmth and humor, Wild powerfully captures the terrors and pleasures of one young woman forging ahead against all odds on a journey that maddened, strengthened, and ultimately healed her.
 (It even inspired a Reese Witherspoon-starring film).